MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    ![Create action](media/create-action.png)

 9. Add another **Bot Says** node to display the message from the flow to the customer.
-Place your cursor in the node to display the popup menu, and then select the **message** variable from the variable drop-down list.
+Place your cursor in the node to display the pop-up menu, and then select the **message** variable from the variable drop-down list.

    ![Display flow message](media/display-flow-message.png)